damienteng23/monte-carlo-simulation/README.md

 # Monte Carlo Simulation
 My attempt in understanding financial concepts by blending in my technical expertise with financial knowledge sourced from the web!
+Please do kindly let me know if there are any mistakes or issues to be resolved as well, thank you!

 # 🧠 Project Structure Overview

-This layout is optimized for clarity, modularity, and ADHD-friendly development.
+This layout is optimized for clarity & modularity.
 Each part has a clear role and purpose.

 ## 📁 Module Structure